Unleash/unleash-client-node/README.md

 With the SDK initialized, you can use it to check the states of your feature toggles in your application.

-The primary way to check check feature toggle status is to use the `isEnabled` method on the SDK.
+The primary way to check feature toggle status is to use the `isEnabled` method on the SDK.
 It takes the name of the feature and returns `true` or `false` based on whether the feature is enabled or not.